 Meals on Wheels

-CCMI‘s Meals on Wheels program organizes, plans and administers the delivery of well-balanced and nutritious meals to the homebound; and does so at the lowest possible cost.
-One nutritious meal a day, five days a week (with extras for the weekend) are delivered by a team of volunteers, regardless of the client’s ability to pay, to residents of Lee County who are unable to plan, shop for or prepare meals due to illness, disability or advanced age.
+CCMI‘s Meals on Wheels program organizes, plans and administers the delivery of well-balanced and nutritious meals to the homebound, and does so at the lowest possible cost.
+One nutritious meal a day, five days a week (with extras for the weekend) are delivered by a team of volunteers in a CCMI vehicle, regardless of the client’s ability to pay, to residents of Lee County who are unable to plan, shop for or prepare meals due to illness, disability or advanced age.
 CCMI has added two new services for its Meals on Wheels customers – Groceries on Wheels provides easily prepared food for our homebound seniors and Pet Food on Wheels provides dog and cat food for our customers who need extra help feeding their beloved pet companions.
 Email Jen Larsen.

 New Hope Mentors

 Dick & Gail Boyd, Coordinators

-New Hope Presbyterian Church has mentoring relationships with five elementary schools: Allen Park, Colonial, Edison Park, Orangewood, and Tanglewood.
+New Hope Presbyterian Church has mentoring relationships with five elementary schools in Lee County: Allen Park, Colonial, Edison Park, Orangewood, and Tanglewood.
 Both permanent and seasonal members actively work with a student for one hour each week, or help a teacher in a classroom setting.
 New Hope has begun bringing small groups of mentors to each school throughout the academic year.
 It is a very rewarding experience to help students learn.
 When we can impact a child, we can change the world!
 Email a message.

 SWFL Juvenile Detention Center (Juvie Jail)